PaloAltoNetworks/mgmt-cert-check/README.md

 Once the tool finishes running, you'll see results for Each Panorama Instance and a list of the devices it manages.

+Once the tool finishes running, you'll see results with different colors.
+Green indicates no action is needed, and red means actions need to be taken.

 Example:

 ![alt text](https://github.com/PaloAltoNetworks/mgmt-cert-check/blob/main/example.png?raw=true)